verespej/learn-to-program/lesson01/README.md

 ## What to do

 1. Add the following link to your browser as a bookmark: [javascript: alert('Yeah!
 Learning to program!');](javascript: alert('Yeah!
 Learning to program!');)
-1. Click on the bookmark (when it's a program instead of a link, we call it a 'bookmarklet')
+1. Click on the bookmark (when it's a program like this, instead of a link, we call it a 'bookmarklet')